Bankalar Caddesi

-Bankalar Caddesi (Banks Street), also known as Voyvoda Caddesi (Voivode Street), in the historic Galata quarter (present-day Karaköy) of the district of Beyoğlu (Pera) in Istanbul, Turkey, was the financial centre of the late Ottoman Empire.
+Bankalar Caddesi (Banks Street), also known as Voyvoda Caddesi (Voivode Street), in the historic Galata quarter (present-day Karaköy) of the Beyoğlu (Pera) district in Istanbul, Turkey, was the financial centre of the late Ottoman Empire.
 It strikes out west from busy Kemeraltı Caddesi in Karaköy and segues into Okçu Musa Caddesi which leads up to Şişhane and Tepebaşı in Beyoğlu.

 Although most of the grand 19th-century buildings that line both sides of the street have survived into the 21st century, they are increasingly being converted into hotels, restaurants and cultural centres.

 The southern stop of Tünel (1875), the world's second oldest subterranean railway line after London's Underground (1863), is just minutes' walk away from the eastern end of Bankalar Caddesi.
 The Karaköy tram stop on the T1 line is also very close to the start of the street.

 History

-The street's name is Voyvoda Yolu (Voivode Road) in the 17th-century Seyahatnâme of Ottoman Turkish traveller Evliya Çelebi.
+The street's name is written as Voyvoda Yolu (Voivode Road) in the 17th-century Seyahatnâme of Ottoman Turkish traveller Evliya Çelebi.

 During the late Ottoman period, the most important banks, financial institutions and insurance companies had their headquarters here.

 These institutions included the Ottoman Central Bank (originally established as the Bank-ı Osmanî in 1856, and later reorganised as the Bank-ı Osmanî-i Şahane in 1863) and the Ottoman Stock Exchange (originally established in 1866, it was formally renamed Dersaadet Securities Exchange (Turkish: Dersaadet Tahvilat Borsası) in 1873.)

-Bankalar Caddesi continued to serve as Istanbul's main financial district until the 1990s, when the Turkish banks began moving their headquarters to the modern central business districts of Levent and Maslak.
+Bankalar Caddesi continued to serve as Istanbul's main financial district until the 1990s, when Turkish banks began moving their headquarters to the modern central business districts of Levent and Maslak.
 In the final decades of the 20th century, the Istanbul Stock Exchange moved first to the 4th Vakıf Han building in Sirkeci, and then in 1995 to its current building in İstinye.